 About Beaten Coffee

-You find this coffee on the menu of marriage ceremonies and also in Indian-style cafes.
+You can find this coffee on the menu of marriage ceremonies and in Indian-style cafes.

-Also called Soft Coffee, hand-beaten Indian Cappuccino, Indian Coffee, Pakistani Coffee, Desi Coffee, or Whipped Coffee, the beauty of this beverage lies in the fact that it is made using just a small hack that completely changes the way homemade Cappuccino tastes.
+Also called Soft Coffee, hand-beaten Indian Cappuccino, Indian Coffee, Pakistani Coffee, Desi Coffee, or Whipped Coffee, this beverage’s beauty lies in the fact that it is made using just a small hack that completely changes the way homemade Cappuccino tastes.

-This recipe makes coffee mixture enough to make 6-8 cups of coffee.
+This recipe makes enough coffee mixture to make 6-8 cups.
 You can refrigerate the mixture for up to 7 days and make a fresh cup of coffee whenever you want.
-You can also half, double, or triple it as per your requirement.
+This whisked coffee cannot be frozen through.
+If frozen, it will lose all the texture.

 Ingredients